Adrian1230YT0/Adrian1230YT0/README.md

 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on ???
-- 📫 How to reach me discord @deutschespielewelt
+- 📫 How to reach me discord @?
 - 😄 Pronouns: er
 - ⚡ Fun fact: ...